 Two-handed tools are invaluable for cutting upper branches safely without risking ladders or overstretching muscles.

-Loppers are generally used for taking off thicker and harder branches and stems that secateurs cannot handle.
+Loppers are generally used to remove thicker and harder branches and stems that secateurs cannot handle.
 Additionally, long-reach pruners are ideal for branches that are hard to reach.

 Saws